Pre-Columbian cuisine: 13,000–10,000 BCE

 Large mammals start to become extinct, possibly due to human overhunting.

 9500–2000 BCE

 People hunt for smaller animals, including fish.
 People also begin to forage for plants.
 The foraging of plants and hunting of small animals leads to the formation of settlements along the coast of the Pacific Ocean.

+Agriculture in South America may have begun in coastal Ecuador with the domestication of squash about 8000 BCE by the Las Vegas culture.

 3000–1200 BCE

 Agriculture begins with the creating of flour and the cultivation of maize.
 This allows for a more settled lifestyle and spirituality begins to formulate.

+The earliest archaeologically verified potato tuber remains have been found at the coastal site of Ancon (central Peru), dating to 2500 BCE.
+Potatoes became one of the most important source of food in Pre-Columbian Andean civilizations.

 Slightly before 1000 BCE

 Seafood essentially disappears from the diets of Peruvians.

+Domestic turkeys were likely first domesticated in Mesoamerica in the first millennium BCE, using its meat and eggs as major sources of protein.

 1000 BCE–1000 CE

 Cultures of people living in forests live in urban settlements, flourishing thanks to the cultivation of vegetables such as squash.
 This includes the Adena people, who furthered spirituality by linking works of art to the natural world.

 After 900 BCE

 Most Mesoamerican societies begin to rely on maize as their primary source of food.